Korero-Mai/koreroMai-app/README.md

 - A minimal API endpoints setup
 - A test folder with example tests for client, database and reducers.
 Switches between tape and ava, choose the one you like best

 And that's pretty much all.

+#Ideas to make it better?
+Glaring mistakes?
+Let's make it better!

+But let's keep it small.